Emafire003/ColoredGlowLib/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S88307C)

 For modpack devs: You are permitted to use this mod without directly asking, but please credit me somewhere, it would help!
 (Also, I'm kind of a curious person so maybe send me a message when you include it into your modpack, and I'd like to check it out)

+## My other projects:
+- [LightWithin](https://modrinth.com/mod/LightWithin): a mod adding player-unique magicalish fancy powers that activate when the player is in danger!
+- [FoxGlow](https://modrinth.com/mod/foxglow): a mod that makes foxes and player glow whenever you eat the Glow Berry, or other glowy foods!
+- [BeamPass](https://modrinth.com/mod/beampass): makes the beacom beam pass through selectable blocks, even if they are solid!
+- [StructurePlacerAPI](https://modrinth.com/mod/structureplacerapi): an API that allows developers to easly place NBT structures in the world, and to restore it afterwards!
+- [Seedlight Riftways](https://modrinth.com/mod/seedlight-riftways): An experimental mod to travel seamlessly from worlds to servers and viceversa though portals!
+- And others!
+Check them out over my [profile](https://www.curseforge.com/members/emafire003/projects) [page](https://modrinth.com/user/Emafire003)!